Heat pumps, heat networks and direct electric heating - should Government mandate where they are used?

 To help explain which HVAC technologies could benefit your projects under future Part L and Part F 2020 targets, we have launched a new CPD: The Future Homes Standard consultation and its impact on 2020 HVAC specification.
 This hour presentation has been created using research into legislative changes and SAP 10.1 modelling and is CPD UK accredited.

-We also offer other CPDs on a variety of technologies increasing in specification, including presentations on heat pumps, low temperature networks and electric solutions.
+We also offer other CPDs on a variety of technologies increasing in specification, including presentations on heat pumps, ambient networks and electric solutions.
 Contact us to learn more or to book a meeting with your regional Business Development Manager.